Ravonus/KTHX-OpenAI-Media-Generator/README.md

 - With `files`, `/open` uploads local reference files before prompt submission.
 - `/open` now uses a new automation page by default; set `reusePage: true` only if you want the same page reused.
 - After the download finishes, the page is closed but the browser context stays alive for faster subsequent requests.
+- Transient download popup tabs opened during assistant-link capture are closed during the run (not only at final teardown).
 - If system Chrome crashes in headless mode, unset `PW_EXECUTABLE_PATH`/`PW_CHANNEL` to fall back to bundled Chromium.
 - On macOS, minimizing uses `osascript` and may require Accessibility permissions for the terminal.